Complete Clubhouse Food & Drink Menu here- Clubhouse Menu.

 Asian Filipino Dishes

 “Dishes” because most Filipino foods are a mixture of a lot of ingredients.
-Each “dish” maybe eaten as a stand-alone meal.
+Each “dish” may be a stand-alone meal.
 Look at these examples and maybe you’re familiar with some:

-3. Pancit Canton- egg noodle with sliced meat and veges, much like #1.
+3. Pancit Canton- egg noodle with sliced meat and veges like #1.
 The only difference is that the egg noodles are fatter and more doughy-textured.

-4. Sinigang- or Filipino soup stew.
-This dish is mainly made of pork, but beef can be used.
-Boiled, throw in lots of fresh veges like chinese cabbage, string beans, green peppers, daikon, tomatoes.
-Seasoned with a sour tasting tamarind, a fruit/vege.
+4. Sinigang- or Filipino sour soup stew.
+This dish is made of several different meats and seafoods.
+Pork is most used, but beef can be too.
+Fish and Shrimp Sinigang, yes!
+Boiled, throw in lots of fresh veges like chinese cabbage, string beans, green hot peppers, daikon, tomatoes.
+Seasoned with a sour tasting tamarind- a fruit/vege.

-5. Tinola- a chicken stew cooked with green papaya, pepper leaf, seasoned with ginger.
+5. Tinola- a chicken stew cooked with green papaya, pepper leaves, seasoned with ginger.
 Very popular dish for ease of cooking.
 Very light soup stock, excellent for go-with starter for your meal.

 6. Adobo– whether chicken or pork, lots of garlic this is tangy, spicy and GOOD!

-7. Litson– whole pork over coals.
+7. Litson– whole pork on a stick over coals.
 Yumm!
 A Filipino treat for large crowds on special celebrations

 8. Pork Innards Porridge (dinuguan)– sour and spicy, you should try it! 😉